 Geeks for Geeks has a good, brief tutorial on creating classes and objects in C++.
 I recommend you go through it now.

-After going to that tutorial above, I recommend you go through the “Basics of C++” tutorial at Geeks for Geeks to make sure you have practice with the tasks in C++ that you will do again and again.
+After going to that tutorial above, I recommend you go through the “Basics of C++” tutorial at Geeks (just the Basics section, not the rest of the stuff on there) for Geeks to make sure you have practice with the tasks in C++ that you will do again and again.
 Go slowly so you understand what you are doing and why you are doing it.
 No need to hurry.

 Now quickly skim the following tutorials.
+Just read the first couple of paragraphs on each page.
 No need to do a deep dive into any of these tutorials.
 I just want you to have a high-level understanding of what you can do in C++.
 You can come back to these tutorials when you need them during an actual project:

 - Class access modifiers